 In the present city limits, George Town is 305.8 square kilometers in size.
 According to the 2010 census, its population stood at 529,400.
 The World Heritage Site of George Town covers 259.42 hectares, surrounded by an additional buffer zone.
 This area is rich in historical and cultural heritage sites, including colonial-era buildings of various architectural styles, as well as mosques, Chinese temples and Hindu temples.
 Administration of George Town is through the Penang Island City Council, which administers the entire Penang Island.
 As the President of the Penang Island City Council, Datuk Patahiyah Ismail serves as an unelected de facto mayor of George Town.

 George Town is so big, so it's hard to decide whether to place the start point for Street View.
 Eventually, I opt for King Edward Place, beside the Queen Victoria Clocktower.

-View of George Town from Komtar
+View of George Town from Komtar (7 May 2010)

 About George Town